Structured Prompts Improve Evaluation of Language Models

-In addition, we evaluate LMs using the following structured prompting methods (Figure~\ref{fig:prompts}):
+For structured prompting, we evaluate LMs using the following methods (Figure~\ref{fig:prompts}):

 \textbf{1.
-Zero-Shot CoT. } DSPy's Zero-Shot CoT configuration utilizes the same prompting structure as Zero-Shot Predict, but instead instantiates the \texttt{dspy.ChainOfThought} module, which elicits step-by-step rationales, instructing the LM to generate an explicit reasoning trace with the output.
+Zero-Shot CoT. } DSPy's Zero-Shot CoT utilizes the same prompting structure as Zero-Shot Predict, but instead instantiates the \texttt{dspy.ChainOfThought} module, which elicits step-by-step rationales, instructing the LM to generate an explicit reasoning trace with the output.

 \textbf{2.
-BFRS. }Bootstrap Few-Shot with Random Search (BFRS) (Algorithm~\ref{alg:bfrs}) leverages the idea of bootstrapping and random sampling to select the best few-shot demonstrations (fixed instructions) in two phases: (i) Bootstrapping demonstrations: the LM program $\Phi$ is run on a subset of training inputs to gather traces for each module.
+BFRS. }Bootstrap Few-Shot with Random Search (BFRS) leverages the idea of bootstrapping to select the best demonstrations (fixed instructions) in two phases: (i) Bootstrapping demonstrations: the LM program $\Phi$ is run on a subset of training inputs to gather traces.
 Whenever the output of $\Phi(x)$ for an example $x$ achieves a sufficiently high score (on metric $\mu$), the input-output pair is taken as a candidate demonstration. (ii) Random few-shot search: Given demonstration pools, BFRS randomly samples sets of $K$ demonstrations per module, inserts them into the module, and evaluates the program on a validation split.
-After trying $N$ combinations, the program with the highest score is returned (with hyperparameters $K$ and $N$).
+After $N$ combinations, the highest scoring program is returned (with hyperparameters $K$ and $N$).

 \textbf{3.
-MIPROv2. }MIPROv2 (Algorithm~\ref{alg:mipro}) is an optimizer that jointly selects instructions and $K$ few-shot demonstrations via: (i) bootstrapping demos, (ii) grounded instruction proposals from a proposer LM conditioned on dataset summaries, program structure, exemplar demos, and trial history, and (iii) Bayesian search over instruction-demo pairs.
+MIPROv2. }MIPROv2 is an optimizer that selects instructions and $K$ few-shot demonstrations via: (i) bootstrapping demos, (ii) grounded instruction proposals from a proposer LM conditioned on dataset summaries, program structure, demos, and trial history, and (iii) Bayesian search over instruction-demo pairs.
 It treats each configuration $\mathbf{v}$ as hyperparameters, learns $p(y \mid \mathbf{v})$ from trial outcomes, and steers toward high-scoring regions.
-For efficiency, candidates are scored on mini-batches of size $B$, with periodic full-dataset $D$ evaluations of top contenders; the best full-data configuration is returned (with hyperparameters instruction text, demo-set, and $K$).
+The best prompt configuration is returned (with hyperparameters instruction text, demo-set, and $K$).